loomnetwork/tiles-chain-evm/README.md

+# Deprecated Repository

+This repository is **deprecated and no longer maintained**.
+Head over to the [Truffle DappChain Example](https://github.com/loomnetwork/truffle-dappchain-example) repository to learn how to build a simple web UI that interacts with Loom PlasmaChain.

 # Tiles Chain EVM

 A basic example showcasing a simple HTML5 + WebSockets interacting with a Loom DappChain, using [Phaser](http://phaser.io) and [Loom.js](https://github.com/loomnetwork/loom-js), this time using Web3 and Loom Provider to create seamlessly experience for Ethereum Developers